roskakori/pygount/README.rst

   `#1 <https://github.com/roskakori/pygount/issues/1>`_).
 Use option
   ``--generated`` to specify patterns that indicate generated code.
 * Added ``__pycache__`` as default ``--folder-to-skip``.
+* Added notes on pseudo languages for source code that cannot be analyzed.

 Version 0.4, 2016-09-11